threatdragon/threatdragon.github.io/public/pages/install/install-webapp.markdown

 ## [OWASP](https://www.owasp.org) Threat Dragon

-### note that this page is out of date, see the latest version 1.x [documentation][docsv1]

 [Threat Dragon](http://owasp.org/www-project-threat-dragon) comes in two variants, a desktop application and a web application.

 ## Web application install instructions

 The web application can be run locally or by using a remote server.

 ### Using a Docker container

 Pull the Threat Dragon docker image using `docker pull owasp/threat-dragon:stable`.
 The `stable` tag will always be the latest official release, alongside the specific release versions.